 Now you can see how the logic works.
-When the two arrays are multiplied together, the 1s in the return the corresponding value in amount, while the 0s "cancel out" the other amounts.
+When the two arrays are multiplied together, the 1s return the corresponding value in amount, while the 0s "cancel out" the other amounts.
 We are left with a single array in SUMPRODUCT like this:

 With just one array to process, SUMPRODUCT sums the array and returns 225 as the final result for January.
 By altering the month number, we can do the same thing for other months: